Differences Between Bar Mitzvah, Bat Mitzvah and Other Mitzvah's

 Mazel tov!
 You are invited to attend a Bar or Bat Mitzvah ceremony, but have you decided on a gift for the young boy or girl?
 Finding a thoughtful present can be a struggle, especially when it’s your first time witnessing this ancient and sacred ceremony.

 Below we have curated some of the meaningful gift ideas for Bar Mitzvah or Bat Mitzvah that will surely bring a smile to his/her face and make their big day more special.
-Not only the gift will make their event everlasting, but also enhance your connection with that young boy or girl.
+Not only will the gift make their event everlasting, but also enhance your connection with that young boy or girl.

 1. You can give money to mark the young boy or girl’s transition into adulthood.
 It is also a great way to donate to their Mitzvah project.